Recent stories in the media have reinforced the need for education, treatment, and monitoring in pain management

 Pain Medications And Treatment Options

 Recent stories in the media have reinforced the need for education, treatment, and monitoring in the area of pain management and may contribute to the fear of pain medications and the treatment of painful disorders.
-This in turn can limit access to adequate care for those patients with chronic pain.
-Patients’ fears of addiction and practitioners fears of legal and regulatory scrutiny are fueled by such media.
+This, in turn, can limit access to adequate care for those patients with chronic pain.
+Patients’ fears of addiction and practitioners’ fears of legal and regulatory scrutiny are fueled by such media.
 This fear is not new but continues to plague patients and providers.
-When prescribed by knowledgeable professionals and taken as directed, pain medications and other treatments for some patients are truly life saving and irreplaceable.
+When prescribed by knowledgeable professionals and taken as directed, pain medications and other treatments for some patients are truly life-saving and irreplaceable.

-The untimely death of Michael Jackson and the association with a potent anesthetic Propofol as well as the recent articles on the use of Toradol (anti-inflammatory) and Marcaine (local anesthetic) in college sports are examples of the media that have a negative ‘spin’ on pain management.
+The untimely death of Michael Jackson and the association with a potent anesthetic Propofol, as well as the recent articles on the use of Toradol (anti-inflammatory) and Marcaine (local anesthetic) in college sports, are examples of the media that have a negative ‘spin’ on pain management.
 Although many of these stories have negative endings, they can serve as an educational tool and enhance patient access to providers instead of reversing the forward motion of pain management.
 I used to think that any media about pain management was a good thing because it would enhance awareness.
 I am beginning to doubt this.

 Reduced funding for research, decreases in reimbursement, and misconceptions about pain and its management contribute to limiting access for patients with chronic pain and painful disorders.
 Providers are less likely to prescribe adequate pain medications when the public and regulatory agencies offer less than their full support.
 Patients will also be less likely to report their “real” pain because it may not be addressed with all possible options.

-So the next time you read an article or see a television clip involving addiction, dependence or abuse/misuse of a substance or medication be more critical of the circumstances.
+So, the next time you read an article or see a television clip involving addiction, dependence, or abuse/misuse of a substance or medication, be more critical of the circumstances.
 Please remember that many patients have improved function and quality of life with the same medications that others may misuse and abuse.